Helen Hyams’ Work in Ghana

 So, after various injections against yellow fever, rabies and other diseases, malaria prevention tablets, and getting my visa I was on my way to Ghana in October.
 My husband Steve drove me to Heathrow and I then flew to Accra, the capital city of Ghana.

 Sandra was at the airport to meet me.
 After an overnight stay in a guest house I went with Sandra to oversee the delivery of a JWA container to Ridge Hospital in Accra.
 We then took an internal flight to Tamale.

 My first night in the hospital guest house was a real eye opener, bed sheets were not supplied!
 Luckily I had packed a sheet sleeping bag.
 I also found the cooker had an empty gas cylinder so no hot food either.
 Then the water supply ran out.
 After three days I was moved temporarily into a small two star hotel until the conditions at the hospital accommodation improved, but remained in the hotel for the rest of my stay.

 On my first day Sandra introduced me to the Physio Department.
 Tamale is the largest city in Northern Ghana and has its own medical school and nursing college.
 Physiotherapy and more recently Occupational Therapy are degree courses at Accra University.
-Physiotherapy is fairly new profession in Ghana so many Heads of Departments are only in their thirties.
+Physiotherapy is a fairly recent profession in Ghana so many Heads of Departments are only in their thirties.

 I was surprised by how large the Department was.
 There were heat machines, traction bed, wax bath, parallel bars and static bars.
 I felt I had stepped back twenty years!
 Equipment such as crutches, sticks and walking frames had to be purchased by the patients themselves.